tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 ---

 ## III.
-HTML "Throw in the deep end"
+HTML "Throw you in the deep end"!

 - See Slides in myCourses content section
+- We'll quickly review the most impoort concepts!

 ---